lyc102/ifem/docs/_fem/PoissonRT0mfemrate.md

 The optimal rates of convergence for $u$ and $\sigma$ are observed, namely, 1st order for L2 norm of u, L2 norm of $\sigma$ and H(div) norm of $\sigma$.
 The 2nd order convergent rates between two discrete functions $\|u_I - u_h\|$ and $\|\sigma_I - \sigma_h\|$ are known as superconvergence.

 Triangular preconditioned GMRES (the default solver) and Uzawa preconditioned CG converges uniformly in all cases.
-Traingular preconditioner is two times faster than PCG although GMRES is used.
+Triangular preconditioner is two times faster than PCG although GMRES is used.